Taxes for S Corps: Everything You Need to Know

 - State Personal Income Tax.
 Some states require S corporation shareholders to pay state income tax.
 You can find out about the rates of such taxes from the state's revenue department.

 If you need help with S corp taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.